Chakir-Manale/Chakir-Manale/README.md

 <h1 align="center">Hi there 👋</h1>
-<h3 align="center">I'am Manale 😄 a full stack web developer based in morocco and a software engineering.I enjoy building everything from small business sites to rich interactive web apps</h3>
+<h3 align="center">I'am Manale 😄 a software engineer and a full stack web developer based in Morocco .I enjoy building everything from small business sites to rich interactive web apps</h3>

 - 👨‍💻 All of my projects are available at [https://chakir-manale.github.io/](https://chakir-manale.github.io/)